 3. Break it down so it can add up

-Even if you can’t find 30 minutes for working out all at once, a landmark study showed that breaking it up into a few sessions of 10 minutes or more can have similar health benefits.
-More recent research supports this approach as well.
+Even if you can’t find 30 minutes for working out all at once, a landmark showed that breaking it up into a few sessions of 10 minutes or more can have similar health benefits.
+More recent supports this approach as well.
 This might make it easier to envision exercise fitting into your daily routine, especially on your really hectic days.
 Try these suggestions for quick bouts of exercise:

 - Break a sweat before your shower.
 Take 10 minutes to do some jumping jacks, squats, or lunges right before hopping in the shower.